RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 Select "Run build task" from the "Terminal" menu to start the build task.

-**Note**: Ensure that a U2 server has been connected.
+**Note 1**: Ensure that a U2 server has been connected.
 Otherwise, an error will occur.

 ![](../img/compile_from_menu_3.png)

+**Note 2**: Once you click on "Run build task," it will compile BASIC using the compile flavor value set to ud_compile_flavor in the basic.mvbasic.json file, instead of compiling with the "language" value specified in the task (for Unidata).

 ## UniVerse Compile Task Examples